StreetSupport/streetsupport-web/README.md

 ### Styling

-CSS styling is written in SCSS, based on [Susy](http://susy.oddbird.net/), in the [BEM](http://getbem.com/introduction/) methodology, and is auto-prefixed.
+CSS styling is written in SCSS, based on [Susy](http://susy.oddbird.net/), in the [BEM](http://getbem.com/introduction/) style, and is auto-prefixed.
 Build with a mobile-first approach, using [sass-mq](https://github.com/sass-mq/sass-mq) for media queries.
+Each component's styles should reside in its own file.
+Avoid nesting of elements and modifiers (although there are many cases of nesting at the moment!).